target/strelka/docs/README.md

 ### Tracing

-Strelka backend can currently emit tracing telemtry to otel and jaeger compatible collectors.
+Strelka backend can currently emit tracing telemetry to otel and jaeger compatible collectors.

 Traces allow you to put a microscope to the lifecycle of Strelka requests to look at problems with individual scanners and files.